EPCCed/2026-03-02-Fortran-intro/_episodes/18-further-functions.md

 a user-defined function needs to be evaluated for a series of different arguments which cannot be prescribed in advance.

-This can be done if an interface block is provided which describes the function that is the dummy argument.
+This can be done if an interface block is provided which describes to the calling procedure the function that is the dummy argument.
 E.g.,
 ```
   subroutine my_integral(a, b, afunc, result)
     real, intent(in) :: a